jupyterhub/the-littlest-jupyterhub/docs/topic/customizing-installer.rst

 ``plugin-name-on-pypi==<version>`` and ``git+https://github.com/user/repo@tag``
 are the most popular ones.
 Specifying a version or tag is highly recommended.

-For example, to install the PANGEO Plugin version 0.1 in your new TLJH install, you would use:
+For example, to install the PANGEO Plugin version 0.1 (if version 0.1 existed) in your new TLJH install, you would use:

 .. code-block:: bash